 The Invitation

-The University of North Carolina Asheville invites applications for the Summer/Fall 2023 Wilma Dykeman Writer-in-Residence.
-This residency offers the recipient four consecutive weeks between July 1 and October 31, 2023, to write in the quiet comfort of author and activist Wilma Dykeman’s Asheville, North Carolina home.
+The University of North Carolina Asheville seeks applicants for the 2024-2025 Academic Year Wilma Dykeman Writer-In-Residence program.
+This residency offers one recipient two consecutive months between August 1 and November 15, 2024, or between January 15 and April 30, 2025 to write in the quiet comfort of author and activist Wilma Dykeman’s Asheville, North Carolina home.
 (The successful applicant will consult with UNC Asheville to determine the exact dates of their residency.)
-The Writer-in-Residence will receive a stipend of $2000 to cover transportation costs, food, and other incidentals.
+The Writer-in-Residence will receive a stipend of $4000 to cover transportation costs, food, and other incidentals.

-The Program welcomes applications from writers whose work embodies a passion for equity and inclusion.
-The candidate’s work should demonstrate a commitment to social, racial, and/or gender justice, and writers of all genres are invited to apply.
+In the spirit of Dykeman’s work and legacy, the Program welcomes applications from writers whose work demonstrates a commitment to at least one of the following: social, racial, gender, and/or environmental issues.
+Writers of all genres are invited to apply.

 The History